NEXUS Connects: Harlem Renaissance

 Harlem Renaissance Lessons Part IV – African-American Art

-Harlem Renaissance Art Lesson: The Metaphorical and Narrative Murals and Paintings of Aaron Douglas
+Harlem Renaissance Art Lesson: The Narrative and Metaphorical Murals and Paintings of Aaron Douglas – 4 Pages & Activities

 Students learn to “read” the visual metaphors and contrasts of the leading painter of the Harlem Renaissance Aaron Douglas and to interpret his visual narratives of black history.